-The Sweet Relief of a Snow Day
+For Adults, Snow Days Feel Like Divine Permission to Rest

 I talked with a lot of people about snow days in the past couple of weeks, while fruitlessly waiting for one in New York City, where I live.
 When I put out a call on social media for interviewees, the response was overwhelmingly enthusiastic.
 Magical was a word that came up over and over again, as people tried to describe the quality of the light, the softness, or the silence.
 Everyone, it seemed, felt a whole lot of something about snow days—some shared, undefinable mood.
 The year after that snow day in college, a friend of mine and I started using the term snow day to evoke a particular emotional state or type of experience.
 These experiences rarely involved actual snowy weather.
 We meant it as a way to refer to anything that offered the permission and relief of extra time, the chance to pause and wonder at the beauty of the natural world without needing to do anything about it.
 A snow day is a big mood, something larger and stranger than the sum of its parts.

 I grew up in California, where it almost never snowed, so I’ve never had the experience of being blessed with an unexpected day off from school after an overnight snow.
-But for kids in more wintery locales, snow days bring two stages of fun: the excitement and hope of waiting to find out if school is canceled, and the joy and relief when it is.
+But for kids in more wintry locales, snow days bring two stages of fun: the excitement and hope of waiting to find out if school is canceled, and the joy and relief when it is.
 Dana Pecharo, a public-school teacher in the Bronx, told me that her “favorite pre-snow activity is reading all the kids’ tweets to [Bill] de Blasio telling him that he needs to cancel school or he’s dumb.”
 When I used to tutor high-school students, I sometimes got to text them that our meetings would be canceled because snow was predicted for the next day.
 No one in my life has ever had such a joyful reaction to any text I have ever sent.

 Read: Where do schools close most often for weather?